Have you decided to find out how to declutter your home fast because you don’t know where to start?

 2. Beauty gadgets

-We have too many beauty appliances these days, many of which we don’t use in a regular basis.
+We have too many beauty appliances these days, many of which we don’t use on a regular basis.
 Go through all the appliances you keep in your bathroom and dispose of the items you no longer use or want.
-Things like hair dryers, curling tools, hair straighteners, shavers, portable saunas, skin care devices and so on could find a new place or even a new home.
+Things like hair dryers, curling tools, hair straighteners, shavers, portable saunas, skincare devices, etc could find a new place or even a new home.

 3. Cosmetic products

 Go through all cosmetics and beauty products and throw the ones you don’t use or have expired.
-Organize the remaining items neatly into cupboards and drawers.
+Organize the remaining items neatly into cupboards, drawers, or containers.